storj/docs/code/Style.md

 ## Unused Code

-Avoid merging unused code into master unless there is a justifiable reason to do so.
+Avoid merging unused code into main unless there is a justifiable reason to do so.
 This includes methods, functions, constants, variables, and parameters.
 A reason one may leave unused code is if the method is necessary to implement an interface.